ylorant/DSController/README.md

 The placement of the board itself should be just above the earphone jack and below the WiFi board, that way it leaves space for a Loopy capture card above.
 Some cutting of the bottom shell will be necessary for the board, USB port and cables.
 See [this picture](https://i.imgur.com/w6i4FmJ.jpg) for an installation example (here using thick double sided tape).

-*Note: Using this configuration, you might have problems screwing back right-side motherboard screw.
+*Note: Using this configuration, you might have problems screwing back the right-side motherboard screw.
 Consider screwing it back on before sticking the board.*

 ### Flashing